Azure-Samples/key-vault-java-authentication/README.md

 ## Samples in this repo
 * KeyVaultADALAuthenticator -- authenticates to an Azure Key Vault by providing a callback to authenticate using [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-java).
-* KeyVaultCertificateAuthenticator -- authenticates to an Azure Key Vault through a [service principal with a self signed certificate](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal?view=azure-cli-latest#create-service-principal-with-self-signed-certificate).
+* KeyVaultCertificateAuthenticator -- authenticates to an Azure Key Vault through a [service principal with a self signed certificate](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest#create-a-service-principal-with-a-self-signed-certificate).
+This takes in a pem file with the certificate and private key.

 ## Running the samples